dasher-project/governance/README.md

 # Governance WORKING DRAFT
 The official governance model for all the projects in the dasher project

+# Roles

+We have a identified a few roles within the project.
+Each individual involved in the project acts within one of these roles.

+## Leadership

+## Maintainer

+Maintainers, are responsible for helping to triage issues,

+There is a time committment involved in

+Here is a list of maintainers and codebases they maintain:

+## Contributor

+A contributor is anyone who contributes to the project.
+Contributions are not limited to code changes.
+Joining in a discussion, opening an issue, giving feedback and writing docs are all considered as 'contributions'.

+Everyone is welcome as a contributor.

 # Resources

 This governance document was created using the following resources.